Lex-DRL/Navetsea-S3-AWPI/README.md

 > __IMPORTANT__: This project uses Git [Large File Storage (LFS)](https://git-lfs.github.com/).
 >
 > Downloading a zip file using the corresponding link under green button on Github **WILL NOT WORK**.
+To get the actual mods, you have two options:
+>
+> * Download files here on GitHub one-by-one;
-You must clone the project with a version of git that has LFS.
+> * Clone the project with a version of git that has LFS.

 Downloading git-LFS repo with GitKraken: [YouTube](https://www.youtube.com/watch?v=S03EEusFxoI) _(I don't use GitKraken, not sure: you might need to install Git itself and Git LFS manually.)_